Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

-\item If both the bid and the offer are rejected, the daily profit is equal to 0. \begin{itemize} \item If $B_d = 0$, the company buys $\frac{1}{0.9}$ MWh of energy at hour $h^*$ with an unlimited offer, so the daily profit decreases and equals $- \frac{1}{0.9}P_{d,h^*}$ while the battery state is upgraded ($B_{d+1} = B_{d}+1$). \item If $B_d = 2$, the trader sells $0.9$ MWh of energy at hour $h^*$, so the daily profit increases and equals $0.9P_{d,h^*}$ while the battery state is downgraded ($B_{d+1} = B_{d}-1$). \end{itemize}
+\item If only the offer is accepted, at hour $h_2$ the battery is discharged and 0.9 MWh of energy is sold on the day-ahead market.
+The daily profit is $0.9P_{d,h_2}$ and the battery state is reduced ($B_{d+1} = B_{d}-1$).

-\item If only the offer is accepted, at hour $h_2$ the battery is discharged and 0.9 MWh of energy is sold in the day-ahead market.
-The daily profit is equal to $0.9P_{d,h_2}$, and the state of the battery is reduced ($B_{d+1} = B_{d}-1$). \begin{itemize} \item If $B_d = 0$, the trader additionally buys $\frac{1}{0.9}$ MWh of energy at hour $h^*$, so the daily profit decreases and equals $0.9P_{d,h_2}- \frac{1}{0.9}P_{d,h^*}$ while the battery stays unchanged. \item If $B_d = 2$, the trader additionally sells $0.9$ MWh of energy at hour $h^*$, so the daily profit increases and equals $0.9P_{d,h_2} + 0.9P_{d,h^*}$ while the battery state is reduced ($B_{d+1} = B_{d}-2$). \end{itemize}
+\item Similarly, if only the bid is accepted, at hour $h_1$ the firm buys $\frac{1}{0.9}$ MWh of energy in the day-ahead market and charges the battery.
+The daily loss is $\frac{1}{0.9} P_{d,h_1}$, but the state of the battery is increased ($B_{d+1} = B_{d}+1$). \end{itemize}